 Why is it important to learn how to create a capsule wardrobe for travel?

 I’ve always been an over packer.
 Like TERRIBLE at packing.
-But I like to think I’ve learn a thing or two after living out of a suitcase for the past 9 months.
+But I like to think I’ve learn a thing or two after living out of a suitcase for the past 9 months and now I travel the world full time with my husband, so I’m still living out of a suitcase!

 I think it’s important for you to learn how to create your own capsule wardrobes, whether seasonal or for vacation.
 I hate the ‘I have nothing to wear feeling’.
 It makes me feel frustrated and that’s not how I like to feel on vacation (or ever!).
 I also don’t like to waste time in the mornings thinking about what to wear.